gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     |   name   |              Member              |
     +----------+----------------------------------+

-This roles are checked by different services.
+These roles are checked by different services.
 It is not really easy to know which service checks for which role, but on a very basic installation you can just live with ``Member`` (to be used for all the standard users) and ``admin`` (to be used for the OpenStack